mantik-org/dots-and-boxes/README.md

 Dots And Boxes uses and depends on third-party open-source tools and libraries which are outside of this repository.
 ## License

-Copyright (c) AI Namp.
+Copyright (c) Mantik.
 All rights reserved.

 Licensed under the [GPL-3.0](/LICENSE) license.